This and the next section provide information and tips on how you can input effectively into the review of your country.

 Remember!
 You can reference general comments of the Treaty Bodies in your submission to support your legal arguments on how a Treaty should be implemented by your State.
 Relevant findings contained in a Treaty Body inquiry report can also be referenced.

-Examples of NGO alternative or shadow reports
+Example of NGO alternative or shadow reports and their impact

 General information on submitting information to a Treaty Body for a periodic review